Skip to content

 Detection Frequency

-In addition to the specific options provided by the system, you can also input a custom crontab task to configure the execution of scheduled tasks based on seconds, minutes, hours, days, months, weeks, etc.
+In addition to the specific options provided by the system, you can also input custom crontab tasks to configure scheduled task execution based on seconds, minutes, hours, days, months, weeks, etc.

 Detection Interval

-Represents the time range for data querying each time the task is executed.
-The available detection intervals vary depending on the detection frequency.
+Represents the time range for data query each time the task is executed.
+The optional detection interval will vary depending on the detection frequency.

 Detection Frequency Detection Interval (Dropdown Options)